 Q: Do you need me to provide my major GPA?
 What if my undergraduate institution did not calculate a major GPA?

 A: We ask that you self report your GPA in the application.
-However, our office reviews and evaluates all international transcripts so it is not necessary for you to do these calculations.
+However, official transcripts must also be included in your application.

 Q: I took the GRE (or TOEFL) test one year ago and the score is not my best.
 Can I report the former score first and then make arrangements for a new test?